Laminations from the Main Cubioid: The description of the Combinatorial Main Cubioid

 \begin{proof}[Proof of the Main Theorem and of Theorem \ref{t:cormin-spec}] Suppose that $\sim$ is not a canonical lamination of an invariant quadratic gap.
 Then, by Theorem~\ref{t:fxpt}, there exists an invariant rotational gap or leaf $G$.
 Suppose that $G$ is of type D (finite or Siegel).
 Then, by Lemma~\ref{l:spec-LvsG1} and Lemma~\ref{l:type1Sie}, the lamination $\sim$ must be the canonical lamination of $G$.
 Choose a major $M$ of $G$.
 It follows that the same major $M$ defines also an invariant quadratic gap $U$.
 It is easy to see that then $\sim$ tunes the canonical lamination $\sim_U$ according to an appropriate quadratic invariant lamination from $\car^c$, which corresponds to case (2).
 From now on, we may assume that $G$ is not of type D.

-By Lemma~\ref{l:coex-quad}, the lamination $\sim$ coexists with a quadratic invariant stand-alone gap $U$, either $\sim$ tunes $U$ or no edge of $U$ belongs to $\sim$ and $U$ can be chosen to be of regular critical type (moreover, if $\sim$ is not canonical $U$ must be of regular critical type).
+By Lemma~\ref{l:coex-quad}, the lamination $\sim$ coexists with a quadratic invariant stand-alone gap $U$, either $\sim$ tunes $U$ or no edge of $U$ belongs to $\sim$ and $U$ can be chosen to be of regular critical type (moreover, if $\sim$ is not canonical, then $U$ must be of regular critical type).
 Furthermore, $G\subset U$.
 Suppose that the map $\psi_U$ projects the restriction of $\sim$ onto $U$ to a quadratic invariant lamination $\asymp=\psi_U(\sim)$.
 By Definition~\ref{d:wtunegap-i}, the lamination $\sim$ weakly tunes $U$ according to the lamination $\asymp$.
 Since $\sim$ has a unique rotational set, so does $\asymp$.
 By Proposition~\ref{p:coremin-qua}, the lamination $\asymp$ comes from the Combinatorial Main Cardioid $\car^c$.
-This proves that either (1) or (2) from the lemma takes place for $\sim$.

 If $U$ is of periodic type and its canonical lamination is tuned by $\sim$ then, if the gap $V(U)$ is of period greater than 1, it cannot be tuned by $\sim$ as this would create a rotational set of period greater than 1.
 Now, the only cases when $V(U)$ is of period 1 are when $U=\fg_a, V(U)=\fg_b$, or $U=\fg_b, V(U)=\fg_a$.
 In the former case, if $\sim$ is not empty inside $U$, then again $V(U)$ cannot be non-trivially tuned by $\sim$ as this would create two rotational sets of $\sim$.
 Suppose now that $\sim$ is empty inside $U$.
 Then it may happen that $V(U)$ is non-trivially tuned by $\sim$.
 Similarly to the above, this tuning must be according to some quadratic lamination $\asymp$ from $\car^c$.
 In that case we simply declare that $\widehat U=V(U)=\fg_b$ and $V(\widehat U)= \fg_a$.
 Clearly, this is possible, and with this choice of the gap tuned by $\sim$, the lemma holds.
 The case $U=\fg_b, V(U)=\fg_a$ is similar.